MorcilloSanz/RendererGL/README.md

 # RendererGL

-RendererGL is a basic 3D renderer in Modern OpenGL and C++
+RendererGL is a basic 3D engine written in C++ and OpenGL

+The file

 ```
 main.cpp